AJL-National Herald Panchkula land grab case

-AJL-National Herald Panchkula land grab scam case, allegedly against Bhupinder Singh Hooda currently in the Punjab and Haryana High Court, is under investigation by the Central Bureau of Investigation (CBI) and Enforcement Directorate (ED).
+AJL-National Herald Panchkula land grab case, allegedly against Bhupinder Singh Hooda currently in the Punjab and Haryana High Court, is under investigation by the Central Bureau of Investigation (CBI) and Enforcement Directorate (ED).
 This case pertains to Hooda's alleged role for misusing his position as then Chief Minister of Haryana to cause wrongful gains to the Associated Journals Limited (AJL) and corresponding loss to the Government of Haryana, by illegally allotting a government plot of land worth several crores rupees (billions) to AJL for INR 59 lakh (5.9 million).
 Then Chief Minister, Hooda, was also the chairman of HUDA, a government entity which re-allotted the plot to AJL in 2005 in violations of rules and against the advice of the HUDA officials.
 Chief Minister Manohar Lal Khattar's BJP government of Haryana transferred the case to CBI, and CBI filed the FIR in April 2016.
 CBI booked Hooda for criminal conspiracy, criminal breach of trust, cheating and misuse of official position by public servants.
 AJL, which also owns National Herald, is controlled by the Indian National Congress leaders Sonia Gandhi and Rahul Gandhi among others.

 AJL was not legally entitled to the allotment.
 The CBI allege that AJL was originally allotted the plot in 1982, with the condition that construction would start within six months, and would be completed within two years.
 However, this didn't happen, and in 1996 ownership was repossessed by the government due to non-construction within the mandatory period.
 AJL's applications to have the plot re-allotted were dismissed in 1995 and again in 1996.
 AJL waited for a favorable entity to come to power to get the re-allotment.
 When Hooda became Chief Minister in 2005, he illegally re-allotment the plot to the AJL.

-There are 6 CBI cases and several other vigilance department investigations against Hooda underway.
-Central Bureau of Investigation is investigating several scams, mostly related to illegal land grab, that took place during his rule in Haryana.
-These investigations include the Gurugram-Manesar IMT land scam, Robert Vadra DLF land grab scam, Gurugram Rajiv Gandhi Trust land grab scam, Sonepat-Kharkhoda IMT land scam case, Garhi Sampla Uddar Gagan land scam, Panchkula-HUDA Industrial plots allotment scam, Haryana Forestry scam case and Haryana Raxil drug purchase scam.
-He has been already chargesheeted in the Manesar-Gurugram land scam, while other cases are still under investigation (c.
-March 2018).